 Meridian Water, Enfield

-A major regeneration programme in south-east Edmonton, planned to create 10,000 mixed-tenure homes and thousands of jobs by 2037, at a cost of around £6bn
+A major regeneration programme in south-east Edmonton, planned to create 10,000 mixed-tenure homes and thousands of jobs, at a cost of around £6bn

 In the Middle Ages much of this area formed part of the manor of Willoughbies.
 The medieval manor house seems to have stood on a site now occupied by Kimberley Road.
 By 1619, however, a new manor house had been built just inside Tottenham parish.
 The old house had a moat, which survived until around the end of the 19th century.